The Modern Customer Journey

-Customers should not need to bend their shopping behavior to match the contours of a retailer’s capabilities.
-Customers believe they have a relationship with you, they want to be appreciated and listened to, as well as recognized and valued.
-The challenge retailers have is bringing together all these touchpoints to ensure the consistency of their brand to each individual customer.
+Customers should not need to bend their shopping behaviour to match the contours of a retailer’s capabilities.
+Customers believe they have a relationship with you, they want to be appreciated and listened to, as well as recognised and valued.
+The challenge retailers have is bringing together all these touchpoints to ensure consistency of their brand to each individual customer.

 A Customer Engagement solution gives retailers the tools they need to see the complete picture of the customer.
 It combines unstructured insight, like social conversations, within the same view as the real-time customer order, preferences and transaction history.

 By bringing all this information together, it enables the retailer to unify and personalise the experience for your customer because you can identify them, you can see all their history and thus you are able to give them their own individual experience.

 However, just having a unified picture of the customer isn’t enough.
 It won’t deliver more sales and loyalty if that information isn’t shared across all channels and across all your customer service professionals.